Air Fryer: discover 4 modern and spacious models

 How it works?

 The operation of an Air Fryer is quite simple.
-A resistance, usually positioned on top of the appliance, generates heat into the electro, and this energy is circulated inside through a propeller, making the food to be cooked proportionately.
+A resistance, usually located on top of the appliance, generates heat into the electro, and this energy is circulated inside by means of a propeller, causing the food to be cooked proportionately.

 The difference from one model to another is associated with the power of the resistance and the way the propeller distributes the heat to fry the food.
 Depending on the efficiency of the fryer, food can be ready quickly and using less energy.